|Last Updated: 24/03/2015

-Our farm and herd are coming up for sale next spring in its entirety.
 If you are interested in acquiring a small but high quality herd of alpaca and a farm already geared for alpaca use, alongside an extensive character farmhouse in stone please contact me by email.
 To view full details of our property for sale please use the link on the welcome page.

 Recently we decided to extend the grazing area of the farm and have reclaimed a piece of land from our woods.
 A lot of old pines have been felled, gorse bushes removed and it has been ploughed a number of times and reseeded.
 It is coming along nicely and should be ready for 'habitation' next year.